prenda-school/engineering-workshops/lectures/Part 1 - The Basics/Lecture 8 - Layout Routes/exercise-layout-routes.md

 1. Add the `/presentation/$presentationId` route, (you can just copy from the lecture)
+2. Link to the `/presentation/$presentationId` route in name column of the table from the `/presentation` route.
-2. Add the `/presentation/$presentationId/schedule` route (you can just copy from the lecture)
+3. Add the `/presentation/$presentationId/schedule` route (you can just copy from the lecture)
-3. Add the `/presentation/$presentationId/edit` route.
+4. Add the `/presentation/$presentationId/edit` route.

 Hints: